Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Kaliakatsos.jpeg" width="220" style="float:left" hspace="10">
 ####Maximos Kaliakatsos-Papakostas
-Maximos Kaliakatsos-Papakostas is currently an Adjunct Lecturer and the Department of Audio and Visual Arts, Ionian University, a postdoctoral researcher at the Music Department of the Aristotle University of Thessaloniki and a research associate at the Athena Research and Innovation Centre.
+is currently an Adjunct Lecturer and the Department of Audio and Visual Arts, Ionian University, a postdoctoral researcher at the Music Department of the Aristotle University of Thessaloniki and a research associate at the Athena Research and Innovation Centre.
 He holds a PhD in Computational Intelligence methods for music related tasks, an MSc in Computational Intelligence and a Bachelor’s degree in Mathematics, from the Department of Mathematics, University of Patras.
 Among his research interests are music data analysis (mainly symbolic but also audio), automated music generation, machine learning and cognitive models for music and computational creativity.

 <br>
 <br>